Effect of public proceedings

-Pursuant to Section 33(g)(1), (2) GWB, parties to (potential) cartel damages proceedings as well as third parties are – if requested – obliged to disclose evidence that is necessary to substantiate a cartel damages claim or to defend oneself against such a claim.
+Second, claimants can also request disclosure of relevant information from parties to (potential) cartel damages proceedings as well as from third parties.
+This is quite unique in German procedural law.
+Pursuant to Section 33g(1), (2) GWB, parties and third parties are – if requested – obliged to disclose evidence that is necessary to substantiate a cartel damages claim or to defend oneself against such a claim.
 The claimant has to present a reasoned request that contains reasonably available facts and evidence that is sufficient to support the plausibility of its claim for damages (usually the decision of a competition authority).
 The evidence that he or she requests has to be described as precisely and as narrowly as possible on the basis of all reasonably available facts.
 In accordance with Section 33(g)(4) GWB, documents containing leniency applications or settlement submissions are shielded from disclosure.
 Furthermore, in ongoing cartel proceedings, information that was prepared specifically for the proceedings, correspondence from the competition authority to the parties of the procedure and settlement submissions that have been withdrawn are also shielded from disclosure (see Section 33(g)(5) GWB).

 8 Is information submitted by leniency applicants shielded from subsequent disclosure to private claimants?